richie-0/sentiment_analysis/README.md

 ## Word Clouds

-# Word clouds are generated to visualize the most common positive and negative words in the reviews.
+# Word clouds are generated to visualise the most common positive and negative words in the reviews.
 This provides an intuitive representation of the sentiment expressed by customers.

 ## Review Similarity